Christian11032003/byteBazaar/README.md

-Before to start the project takes away the documentation and read it
+Before to start the project takes away the documentation.zip and read it